Tochukz/AWS-Solution-Architect/Udemy-Stephane-Maarek/section-18-containers-ecs-fargate-ecr-eks/hands-on-204/hands-on-204.md

 ### Description

 This template builds ontop of the `hands-on-203` templates which configures an Application Load Balancer on an ECS Task.
-Here we update the ECS Cluster to only support FARGATE capacity provider and no longer _AutoScalingGroup_ capacity provider.
+Here we update the ECS Cluster to only support FARGATE capacity provider and no longer support _AutoScalingGroup_ capacity provider.
-We than add Application Auto Scaling to increases the number of ECS Task based on the _ALB Request Count Per Target_.
+We than add Application Auto Scaling to increases the number of ECS Task based on the _ECS Service Average CPU Utilization_ metric.
-In production the Scaling Policy may be based on _ECS Service Average CPU Utilization_ rather than _ALB Request Count Per Target_.

 ### Operation

 **Deployment**
 There are two template files `Network.yaml` and `EcsAutoScaling.yaml`.
-The Stack created from the `Network` template will be a dependency for the Stack created from `EcsAutoScaling` template beecause `EcsAutoScaling` stack imports exported output from `Network` stack.
+The Stack created from the `Network` template will be a dependency for the Stack created from `EcsAutoScaling` template because `EcsAutoScaling` stack imports exported output from `Network` stack.
 For this reason, `Network` stack must be deployed successfully before `EcsAutoScaling` stack is deployed.

 Lint the templates